dotnet/docs/docs/csharp/tutorials/pattern-matching.md

 ---
-title: Use pattern matching features to extend data types
+title: "Tutorial: pattern matching to return a value"
-description: This advanced tutorial demonstrates how to use pattern matching techniques to create functionality using data and algorithms that are created separately. ms.date: 03/13/2019
+description: This advanced tutorial demonstrates how to use pattern matching techniques to create functionality using data and algorithms that are created separately. ms.date: 03/13/2019 ms.technology: csharp-whats-new ms.custom: contperfq1
-ms-technology: csharp-whats-new
-ms.custom: mvc
 ---
 # Tutorial: Using pattern matching features to extend data types